Tottenham fire Nuno Espirito Santo; Conte talks advanced

 It has been reported that Spurs are already in talks with Conte about becoming their new manager and our partners at Sky Sports in Italy say the former Juventus, Chelsea and Inter Milan boss has flown to London today to talk with Tottenham.

-It is believed that Conte will sign an 18-month contract until the summer of 2023 to become Spurs’ new manager.
+It is believed that Conte will sign an 18-month contract until the summer of 2023 to become Spurs’ new manager, and Fabrizio Romano says that a verbal agreement is complete after old pal Fabio Paritici convinced him about the project.

 As for Nuno, after winning five and losing five of his league games he was booed by Spurs fans during the 3-0 defeat at home to Manchester United as they called for Tottenham chairman Daniel Levy to be fired.